Find a Vocational Skills...

 - Current students of St. Anthony School Programs are automatically accepted into the program, and new students will be accepted if slots are available.

-- Students train vocationally on-site at various businesses in jobs such as housekeeping, maintenance, food service, childcare, mailing skills and office work.
+- Students train vocationally on and off campus at various businesses in jobs such as housekeeping, maintenance, food service, childcare, mailing skills and office work.

-- Off-campus job sites have included businesses such as hotels, hospitals, law firms, nursing homes and social service organizations.
-On campus jobs include the schools of nursing, law and human resources.
+- Off-campus job sites have included businesses such as hotels, hospitals, law firms, nursing homes and social service organizations

 St. Anthony School Programs